IN SEARCH OF THE PERFECT BURGER: PART II

 We have a restaurant here called Ed’s Restaurant that serves a burger called the Pub Burger that is the best one in town, but it still depends heavily on the condiments it is served with.
 The size of the patty is such that the chef cuts the whole burger in half and serves it that way.
 There is some flavor in the way the meat is cooked, but still, it is not especially flavorful on its own.

 When we lived in Ft.
 Lauderdale, Florida, the best burger there was served at a restaurant called Jacks.
 It was made with either ground chuck or sirloin, and seared on the outside to seal the juices inside.
 The meat had alot of flavor, but it was so greasy, the bun was soggy by the time you got it fixed the way you liked it.
 And, on top of that, you had to buy individual condiments separately.
-Not good!
+Not a good way to run a restaurant.

 The Stuffed Patty

-- Take another chunk of ground beef, chuck, or sirloin and create the top of the stuffed patty by flattening it out and size it to fit over the base
+Take another chunk of ground beef, chuck, or sirloin and create the top of the stuffed patty by flattening it out and size it to fit over the bottom piece.

 - Pinch the edges all around to seal the patty creation which will keep the stuffing inside while the burger cooks

 - Cook the patty on high heat to sear the outside and seal the juices inside.
-The color inside needs to have a slight pink tone for full flavor
+The color inside needs to have a slight pink tone for the full flavor you are seeking.

 My Simple Creation